skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/12_appendix_f_procurement_options_analysis_examples.md

 In deciding which procurement strategy would best fit the needs of a product, developing an analysis of alternatives for the different options that are available helps provide data to make decisions.

-## Example #1: Centers for Medicare & Medicaid Services (CMS) &mdash; Medicare Payment Modernization contracting strategy
+## Example #1: Centers for Medicare & Medicaid Services (CMS) — Medicare Payment Modernization contracting strategy

 ### Background